A Cure for Peyronie’s Disease

 ExoSurge is a new non-surgical, patented medical technology that uses a custom blend of injected gases to dramatically boost the efficacy of two generic intralesionally injected Peyronie’s drugs14.

-It is the world’s only clinically-proven technology to permanently remove penile fibrosis and plaques (79% reduction in most recent study) that trigger morphed penile appearance issues such as erect curvature, indentions, shortened length, and hourglass shaping.
+It is the world’s only clinically-proven technology to permanently remove penile fibrosis and plaques (79% reduction in most recent study).

-Unfortunately, we’re headed directly toward a new $50 million obstacle: obtaining FDA approval for our gas and drug injection technology.
-We expect to have formed a partnership with a much larger pharmaceutical company by the end of 2023, which means we’ll be able to start prospective clinical trials in 2024 and then file for FDA approval; the device and drugs are not yet available for purchase by other urologists.
+We expect to have formed a partnership with a much larger pharmaceutical company by the end of 2024, which means we’ll probably start prospective clinical trials in 2025 and then file for FDA approval; the device and drugs are not yet available for purchase or use by other urologists.

 We hope to collaborate with clinicians to bring this groundbreaking technology to those seeking a permanent conservative Peyronie’s solution once we are approved by the FDA.
 We are also hopeful that this therapy will be fully covered by insurance at that time.